CodeCoachJS/js_pro_main_site/README.md

 You'll need to have Docker installed on your machine to run the supabase commands and create an account on supabase.

+The docs are great and can be found here: https://supabase.com/docs/guides/cli/local-development#database-migrations

 ```bash
 npx supabase login
 supabase start